 The Sapira performs exceptionally well in this category compared to some other hybrid beds.
 Memory foam consistently shines with motion isolation and Sapira’s individually pocketed coil system that is wrapped in 1-inch layer of stabilizing foam works really well to keep motion from transferring from one part of the bed to the other because the coils flex independently of one another.

-Couples who worry about becoming a disruption to each other’s sleep at night will appreciate this bed’s excellent motion isolation.
+Couples (especially light sleepers) who worry about becoming a disruption to each other’s sleep at night will appreciate this bed’s excellent motion isolation.

 This mattress’ coil system extends edge-to-edge, which means support available in the middle also extends to the sides and is exceptional compared to many other boxed beds.
 When sitting on the side, you will notice some slight compression through the comfort layers but will feel well-supported by the coils.
 Lying down on the side should feel the same as lying in the center.